A Path of Love, Harmony, Beauty and Spiritual Liberty

 But what does this all really mean?

 It means that as beloved ones of God, we are expected to remind ourselves of the noble responsibilities which are ours.
-It is then that one might eventually discover that God-consciousness, which one had been frantically pursuing, is in fact already there.
+It is then that one might eventually discovers that God-consciousness, which one had been frantically pursuing, is in fact already there.
 But so long as this consciousness is not an expression of the heart, then whatever be the external appearance of spirituality, piety or morality, this all remains void of Godliness.

 If God-consciousness could be explained at all, it is certainly an unconditional reality of love, human and Divine; and it is with the great power of this profound realization that all brothers and sisters of all convictions humbly unite in Love, Harmony and Beauty.